Updated: 2021-03-17 by

 Essential facts about the Affordable Care Act (ACA or Obamacare) in Georgia, including whether you must get health insurance, how much it will cost, and how you can save money.

-Six things Georgia sole proprietors and independent contractors should know about health insurance under the Affordable Care Act (Obamacare).
+What sole proprietors and independent contractors in Georgia should know about health insurance under the Affordable Care Act (Obamacare).